Like this post? Help us by sharing it!

 During the Boshin War, Tsuruga castle was under constant bombardment from the enemy, and the wooden houses of the nearby castle town were set alight.
-20 boys of the Byakkotai were stationed on Mount Iimoriyama, about 3km away, and saw the smoke rising.
+20 boys of the Byakkotai retreated to Mount Iimoriyama, about 3km away, and saw the smoke rising.

 Assuming wrongly that Tsuruga Castle had fallen and Aizu had been defeated, they gathered on the mountainside and took their lives together.
 One boy survived his attempt and lived to tell the story, and since then their determination and camaraderie have made them the symbol of the spirit of Aizu.
-Local people are very proud of the Byakkotai; monuments to them are everywhere, streets are named after them, and there are Byakkotai-themed gifts in the souvenir shops.
+Local people are very proud of the Byakkotai; monuments to them are everywhere and there are Byakkotai-themed gifts in the souvenir shops.
 The final resting place of the Byakkotai is carefully tended by the people of Aizu, even today.

 One of the oddest monuments to the Byakkotai is this column from Pompeii.
 In 1928 Benito Mussolini came to hear the story and, admiring the spirit of the Byakkotai, gifted the column.
 There’s something very weird in seeing a column from an ancient Roman city sitting on a wooded hillside in northern Japan.

 In the afternoon, I turned my attention to Aizu’s cuisine!
 I’d heard a lot about it by this stage and was especially looking forward to the sake brewery tour…